divestedcg/real-ucode/README.md

 - Alternatively build them yourself and install them manually
 - Regenerate initramfs: `dracut -f`
 - Reboot
+- Verify
+   - If it fails then disable the hash check: `sudo grubby --update-kernel=ALL --args="microcode.amd_sha_check=off"`

 Verifying it took
 -----------------